Weekly Suggested Reading Five: April 10, 2024

 For more information on the three catalogs skip to the section below the bestselling titles*

-New York Times Bestseller blog posts are published on Sundays.
-And the next New York Times blog post will be posted in two weeks on Sunday, December 24, 2023.
+New York Times Bestseller blog posts are published on Sundays; and the next New York Times Bestseller blog post will be out on Sunday, March 31, 2024.

 FICTION